 - A decision on a complaint must be given within a reasonable time.

 Possible violations of the Act on the Status and Rights of Patients are not handled by the Patient Insurance Centre.
-However, they may be indirectly significant when assessing whether the treatment provided was appropriate according to the Patient Injuries Act.
+However, they may be indirectly significant when assessing whether the treatment provided was appropriate according to the patient insurance legislation.
 This relates mainly to how the patient was informed of the risks involved with the treatment in question.